flaturtha/CharlieChan/_short-stories/man-who-was-two.md

 ### The True Story of John Conners
 {: .chaptertitle}

-_To The Governor and Members of The Board of Pardons: Some six years ago, according to the _Daily Press_, Captain John Conners of the Detective Bureau of the New York City Police Department was killed in a wreck of the Oscaloosa Limited between Chicago, Illinois, and Clinton, Iowa.
+_**To The Governor and Members of The Board of Pardons:** Some six years ago, according to the Daily Press, Captain John Conners of the Detective Bureau of the New York City Police Department was killed in a wreck of the Oscaloosa Limited between Chicago, Illinois, and Clinton, Iowa.
 His body, horribly mangled and disfigured beyond recognition, was shipped home, where it was buried with all the honors due a man of his position._

 _In view of the fact that his was the only body not positively identified, together with the further fact that he was a personal friend of the conductor, one James Barley, who testified at the inquest that he had talked with Conners not over five minutes before the wreck, his family and friends accepted the remains without question._